scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 turn

-Channel your faith to form a protective wall centered on a point in range you can see.
-Make a spellcasting roll against 2 bad die, on success you create a shimmering wall 4 tiles wide and 4 tiles tall.
-The wall is see-through and blocks creatures and projectiles from passing through it.
-Using 2 terrible dice instead.
+Channel your faith to form a protective wall 4 tiles wide and 4 tiles tall centered on a point in range you can see.
+Make a spellcasting roll against 2 bad dice.
+On success the wall is created.
+The wall is transparent and blocks creatures and projectiles from passing through it.
+This can be cast as a reaction using 2 terrible dice instead of 2 bad dice.
+The wall lasts until the start of your next turn.

 Add an enhanced die for every level cast above 2nd.